ax-rwnd/d7017e-project/README.md

-# Learning As A Service *d7017e-project*
+# Learning As A Service
 Learning as a service is a project that intends to help university students learn programming.
 The idea is to provide a platform for introducing gamified elements into their education, so that tools for external motivation can be added, used and evaluated against learning results.

-# Installationsanvisningar
+# Installing
 Learning as a service was built and tested on debian linux 9 (stretch) with node 8.6.0 and npm 5.3.0.

 ## Tester [![Tester Build Status](http://130.240.5.119:8080/job/GPP-Tester-CI/badge/icon)](http://130.240.5.119:8080/job/GPP-Tester-CI/)